examfx-logo-color-blog

 • Deciding what type of insurance you want to sell (line of authority)

-• Completing the prelicensing education, where required, for your chosen line of authority
+• Completing the prelicensing education, where required, for your chosen line of authority and getting your state license

 • Getting appointed, where required, by the insurance carriers you represent